tsackton/taelgar/People/Maseauns/Narrisa de Abadelle.md

 >> `$=dv.view("_scripts/view/get_Whereabouts")`

 %%
-other peple
+need to pull in info from emails and session notes; plus decide what I want to do with her other peple
 From Maseau, member of the order of charitable wanderer. trapped in feywild for a year in amberglow